xiix0/scam/README.md

-Your lover will never wish to leave you.
+You will be honored for contributing your time and skill to a worthy cause.